marcteys/UnityTouchOSC/README.md

 #### TouchOSC

-To setup TouchOSC, you can follow the official [docs]() which are clear.
+To setup TouchOSC, you can follow the official [docs](http://hexler.net/docs/.
 The main steps are:

 1. [Get the IP Address of your computer](http://hexler.net/docs/touchosc-appendix).
 2. [Configure the OSC connection](http://hexler.net/docs/touchosc-configuration-connections-osc).